uber/build-changelog/README.md

 This flag defaults to `false`.
 When set to `true` the patch version number will be increased instead of the minor version number.

+#### `opts.commit`

+This flag defaults to `true`.
+When it is set to `false` the committing steps will be skipped by `build-changelog`.

+This allows the user to create their own commits / tags.

+#### `opts.version`

+This flag defaults to `true`.
+When it is set to `false` the version incrementing steps will be skipped by `build-changelog`

+This allows the user to increment & manager their version changes differently from their CHANGELOG changes

 #### `options.logFlags`